Azccriminal/cybertree-visual/README.md

 You can support the project by sending donations or contributing to the object mind structure specified on our site.
 [Donate](https://www.paypal.com/donate/?hosted_button_id=NKPHAU3NY3GZU)

+## How can I train the dataset?
+To train the dataset, you can use the face block coordinator Python code to save the necessary data in your face structure and determine the path to `csv-file.txt`.
+You can use this field as the direct CSV path:

+`instructorship-training/emotional/csv`

+If you want to contribute on GitHub, you can train the photo URL with `url-file.txt`, or you can get the URL by saving the photo files directly to the following directory:

+`instructorship-training/emotional/image`

 It is possible to determine the scenario of event determination and event structure based on the real-time object structure or determine it separately from the object.